taskiq-python/taskiq/docs/available-components/brokers.md

 ## Custom brokers

-These brokers are not parts of the core taskiq lib.
+These brokers are not parts of the core Taskiq lib.
+But they are maintained by Taskiq developers.
 You can install them as a separate packages.

 You can read more about parameters and abilities of these brokers in README.md of each repo.